Marketing tools for your business

 Testimonials

-Testimonials are an excellent tool for marketing.
+Testimonials are excellent marketing tools for your business.
 Make sure you promote these on your website, do not be shy!
-Take complements and use them (asking permission of course).
+Take complements and use them (asking for permission of course).
 People listen to other people, so using quotes from your customers can encourage others to buy from you.

 Joint advertising